veenaledi/Auraly/README.md

 ## 7.2 Evaluation

-* As from the result above, XGBoost lassifier ensemble model perfomed the best out of the the other 2 models achieving an accuracy of 94.4% with high f1-scores showing its ability to predict  the targets correctly.
+* As from the result above, XGBoost classifier ensemble model performed the best out of the the other 2 models achieving an accuracy of 94.4% with high f1-scores showing its ability to predict  the targets correctly.

-* Logistic regression had the lowest perfoming model accuracy of 81.3% with low f1-scores and Random Forest model had an accuracy of 92% with high .
+* Logistic regression had the lowest performing model accuracy of 81.3% with low f1-scores and Random Forest model had an accuracy of 92% with high .

-* After tuning the XGBoost Classifer model as the best model to have better predictions, it had a slightly lower accuracy of 93.5% than The untuned XGBoost Classsifer model which had 94.4% accuracy.
+* After tuning the XGBoost Classifier model as the best model to have better predictions, it had a slightly lower accuracy of 93.5% than The untuned XGBoost Classifer model which had 94.4% accuracy.

 * According to the confusion matrix, The untuned XGBoost ensemble model had the lowest false positives and false negatives meaning it predicts the moods better than the other models.